Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/program-position-tracking.typ

 - Track horizontal (x-axis) displacements

 = Units
+We chose the following units for our position tracking algorithm:
-I heavily recommend using inches for distance and position, as that is the custom for VEX field measurements and many user-made libraries.
-I also recommend using radians for angles, as radians are used for standard C++ trigonometric functions.
-Regardless, make sure that #underline[the units you use throughout your program are consistent.]
+- Inches for distance and position, because that is the custom for VEX field measurements and many user-made libraries.
+- Radians for angles, because they are used for standard C++ trigonometric functions.

 #admonition(type: "note")[
   Because LemLib is a library, it has a lot of code that is meant to account for the varying situations of its users.
 To reduce redundancy, we only included the code snippets that are relevant to our robot's configuration.